-Thanksgiving is a traditional American holiday, celebrated with friends and family to give thanks for the harvest of the preceding year.
-Typical American Thanksgiving customs include the Thanksgiving Day Parade, football, turkey feasts with friends and family, and preparation for Black Friday.
+Thanksgiving is a traditional American holiday celebrated with friends and family to give thanks.
+It began over 400 years ago with early settlers and native Indians eating together while giving thanks for the harvest of the prior year.
+Nowadays, since most people don’t grow their own food or have crops they are dependent on, the holiday is a time where people give thanks for their blessings.
+Typical American customs include the Thanksgiving Day Parade, football games, and turkey feasts with friends and family.

 But, did you know that America isn’t the only country that has Thanksgiving celebrations?
 Seventeen countries celebrate their own version of Thanksgiving!
 Some festivities commemorate the beginning of a new lunar cycle to welcome the harvest.
 While traditions may be different in each country, the underlying sentiment is the same: it’s a chance to spend time with friends and family and reflect on what is most important in life.

 Let’s take a look at how some countries other than America commemorate their Thanksgiving holiday.
 And, why not try to incorporate another culture’s tradition into your Thanksgiving celebration this year!

 The Canadian Thanksgiving was first celebrated reportedly in 1579, which was 40 years before the American holiday was established.
 English explorer Martin Frobisher organized the celebration in Newfoundland to give thanks for a successful voyage to North America.
 Over time, post-Revolutionary War, Canada’s holiday was influenced by Americans who, remaining loyal to England, moved to Canada and took their American traditions with them.
 Foods served for Canada’s Thanksgiving are almost exactly the same as America’s with turkey being the choice for the meat, stuffing, sweet potatoes, and corn as side dishes.
 The most common dessert is pumpkin pie.